KarelZe/edu/advanced-machine-learning/01_self_test.md

   * Logistic regression is faster.
   * Logistic regression is easier to interpret.
   * If classes are not separable, both perform very similar.
-  * TODO: Etwas ausführlicher bereits beantwortet...
-* F: _Why is it good to use a maximum margin objective for classification?_ 🧠
-* F: _How can we define the margins as an optimization problem?_ 🧠
-* F: _What are slack variables and how can they be used to get a "soft" margin?_ 🧠
-* F: _How is hinge loss defined?_ 🧠
-* F: _What is the relation between the slack variables and the hinge loss?_ 🧠
-* F: _What are the advantages and disadvantages in comparison to logistic regression?_ 🧠
-* F: _What is the difference between gradients and sub gradients?_ 🧠
-* F: _What is the definition of a kernel and its relation to an underlying feature space?_ 🧠
-* F: _Why are kernels more powerful than traditional feature-based methods?_ 🧠
-* F: _What do we mean by the kernel trick?_ 🧠
-* F: _What is the central idea of SVMs?_
   * We try to find a plane that separates the classes in the feature space.
 If that's not possible, we get creative in two ways:
     * We soften what we mean by separates through the introduction of support vectors.
     * We enrich and enlarge the feature space so that separation is possible.
-This means the feature space get's transformed.
+This means the feature space gets transformed.
 * F: _How do a Maximal Margin Classifier, SVMs, and Logistic Regression relate?_
   * TODO: James et. al p.
 356
   * A SVM with $$C=0$$is a **Maximal Margin Classifier**, as there is no budget for margin violations.